 Today we’re joining in a fun new monthly challenge which inspires us to make crafts using our Cricut machine.
 This month’s theme is FLOWERS!
 Be sure to check out 7 additional flower crafts using Cricut at the end of this post.

 A Sweet Cherry Blossom Paper Flower Centerpiece

 Cherry blossoms are one of our favorite signs of Spring.
 Heading to the park to take in the Cherry Blossom Festival is a huge yearly event near our home towns.
 It only lasts a few days but everyone in the greater area knows about it and many make an effort to go, despite all the traffic delays and crowds of people.
+We even made this cherry blossom painted mug!
 The peacefulness and beauty of those blooms lined up along a serene walking trail makes the effort all worthwhile.

 We created this delicate cherry blossom flower pattern as part of our felt flower pattern collection for Spring and in addition to our felt succulent pattern offering.
 Since these patterns are so versatile we were able to cut them out of paper using a Cricut in no time at all!
 Whether large or small, paper flowers seem to be everywhere!
 We even created a bunch of gorgeous giant paper flowers for a party we hosted last week.

 Disclosure: We received the products used in this post at no charge from Cricut.
 Also, this post contains affiliate links for your shopping convenience.
 You can read our full disclosure statement here.

 - Cardstock (light to medium weight) in White (color A), Dark Pink (color B) and Light Pink (color C)